 Zdravo, escapaders!
 I’ve always been a city boy, but I don’t mind living the small-town life once in a while.
 So yes, I DID enjoy my time as a small town Yorkie MAN in Dubrovnik, the jaw-dropping medieval town on the coast of the Adriatic Sea.
 Many thanks to spectacular geography, its UNESCO-famous walled city, and of course, Game of Thrones, Dubrovnik has become a popular Balkan destination for international human and dog travelers.
-After living the spoiled Croatian life here twice (for 3 months each time), I’m excited to bark out 10 things to do with your dog in Dubrovnik!
+After traveling to Croatia several times in the last few years, I’m excited to bark out 10 things to do with your dog in Dubrovnik!

 #1 Explore Old City